 The first step you can take in protecting your children in the car is to buckle them up.
 Riding unrestrained or improperly restrained in a car is the single greatest risk factor for death and injury for children.

-All 50 states require child safety seats, but restraints may vary by age, weight, and height among states.
+All 50 states require child safety seats, but the type of restraints required may vary by age, weight, and height among states.
 You can find out what each state requires at the Governors Highway Safety Association website.

 Here are some tips that will help you keep your tot safe in the car.

 When a car seat is correctly installed and used, it can reduce the risk of death for infants and toddlers.

 Make sure you have the right car seat for your child's age and size.
 Each type of seat will have different height and weight recommendations, so it is important to carefully read the product information provided with your car seat.
 A certified child passenger (CPS) technician can help with your selection.
 Visit the National Highway Traffic Safety Administration website to search for a technician in your area.

 Another point to consider is your car.
 Most cars made after 2002 are equipped with the LATCH (lower anchors and tethers for children) attachment system, which offers additional protection.
 Check with your car dealer if you have questions.